 Using Smoked Turkey

-To make this recipe, I use a 6-quart slow cooker /or Instant Pot.
+- I used a 6-quart slow cooker or Instant Pot.

 - Prep Time: 15 minutes